ordinaryzelig/capybara_minitest_spec/README.md

 In theory, this should work with Capybara >= 2.
 At the time of this writing, it was tested with Capybara 2.0.1.

+For Capybara < 2 support, use a version of this gem < 1.0.

 ## Testing

 This gem was tested by basically copying the Capybara spec located in 'spec/rspec/matchers_spec.rb' and [altering the test to run with MiniTest](https://gist.github.com/4297afa19edd44885248).